RonanDrouglazet/TypescriptCompletion/README.md

 ## Usage

-If you are in a sublime project, TSCompletion will normally find alone your project path, and check all ts file.
+### Auto completion:

-But, if you are not in a project, TSCompletion will ask you to fill a project path to analyse, juste one time for this session, TSCompletion will remember this path unless you quit this sublime window.
+classic Sublime Text autocompletion popup was extend with your own project method automaticly if you are in a sublime project, OTHERWISE, to fill manually a project path to inspect for autocompletion, press:

+    cmd+shift+a

+Then it's ok for this session !
+Sublime text auto completion will work as usual, but extend with your method, so more powerfull for you !!

+### Manual auto completion with class choice:

+    cmd+shift+a

 When you choose a class, then a method, TSCompletion will write for you the method name and it's arguments for you

-### key to run TSCompletion on OSX:

-    super+shift+a

 ## ToDo

 1. Test on other platform than OSX
-2. add a real auto-completion when we write ".", so key's "super+shift+a" active plugin and listen for a dot "."
+2. add constructor support
+3. add interface support
+4. detect module of the current file and use it to auto complet static method from other module (not write absolute "path" like root.module1.module2.Static if we are already on module1 but write module2.Static)
+2. listen for dot ".", sublime doesn't do it.
-3. automatic detection of dot previous object type "object." to pre select class on the quickshearch panel
+3. automatic detection of dot previous object type "object." to pre select class on the quickshearch panel and auto completion popup
 4. a lot of idea remaining !